 Carrier Payment Services.

-Some factoring companies handle all your carrier payment processing, freeing you up to invest in your own business and secure more contracts.
-Simply submit your invoices and they’ll automatically fund your carriers with whatever payment terms they chose.
+Some factoring companies handle all your carrier payment processing, freeing you up to invest in your business and secure more contracts.
+Submit your invoices, and they’ll automatically fund your carriers with whatever payment terms they choose.

 Your factoring company takes over your billing and collections.
 You save time and money, so you can focus on running a profitable business.